 Although the Doctor of Pharmacy program is academically rigorous, there is no simple “formula” for admission and success.
 The CPAC continues to modify the criteria used in admissions with careful evaluation of the criteria outlined above.
 All applicants should complete the necessary pre-pharmacy courses and additional requirements to the best of their ability, and with the greatest degree of focus and determination.

-The College of Pharmacy is beginning the application cycle for candidate for entry into the Doctor of Pharmacy program for Fall 2020.
+The College of Pharmacy begins the application cycle for candidates for entry into the Doctor of Pharmacy program each year in August.
 Please be sure to review all of the admission procedures contained here.

-- PharmCAS Application: The College of Pharmacy utilizes the PharmCAS system (www.pharmcas.org): The application is due by March 2, 2020.
-The application for the Early Decision Program is due by September 3, 2019.
-Please be sure to read the PharmCAS participation agreement
+- PharmCAS Application: The College of Pharmacy utilizes the PharmCAS system (www.pharmcas.org): Application due dates can be found in PharmCAS.
+Please be sure to read the PharmCAS

 Ferris PharmCAS page.
 There is NO Supplemental Application for Ferris.

 It is highly encouraged that applicants apply well before the deadline, July-October of the year prior to intended entrance.
 Please note that PharmCAS requires 4-6 weeks for verification purposes before an application is forwarded to individual colleges of Pharmacy.

 - PharmCAS Application Academic History: Be sure when completing the PharmCAS application that you enter all colleges/universities attended and all courses taken.
 All prerequisites should be listed and addressed under "Academic History-Coursework".
 Overall and individual course minimum grade requirements apply.
 Be sure to list all prerequisites taken (year, semester, grade, etc.), including those you are planning to take (if not yet completed).
 Be sure to consult the Course Completion Rules for applicable deadlines on prerequisites.